Caleb S.

 Annotated Bibliography Topics

-If you are set to write your annotated bibliography, following are some topics that might help:
+If you are set to write your annotated bibliography, the following are some topics that might help:

 • Water pollution is damaging marine life.
 How true is the statement?